 CNAS 1005 Pre-Certified Nursing Assistant 5 cr.
-Sem: F/S/Su 3 Lec./2 Lab Hrs./week

 Available only to high school students enrolled in the ASU Mid-South Secondary Technical Center, this course will focus on an introduction to CNA classroom and lab training including communication skills, infection prevention and control, safety, emergency procedures, residents' rights, personal care, basic nursing skills, and basic restorative services.
 The course will also review concepts from Anatomy and Physiology as well as the overall role of the nursing assistant.
 Students must make a minimum course grade of 80% to be eligible to take the Certified Nursing Assistant Course CNAS 1014.
 This course is limited to students admitted to the Medical Professions Program 3 year track.